 Figure 4: Spatial Distribution of E-scooter Demand and Public Transport Service Level

-Overall there is very limited evidence of e-scooter use as a means to fill spatial gaps in transit service from this analysis.
-The clearest pattern is the co-location of high transit service levels in Melbourne CBD with high e-scooter trip volume concentration.
-The bayside strip where high e-scooter trip density matches low transit service is the other standout feature.
-In this case the attraction of the bayside cycle path seems a more compelling rationale for e-scooter travel in this area.
-Though a lack of transit system may also be important.
+Overall, this analysis shows mixed evidence of e-scooter use as a means to fill spatial gaps in transit service.
+The dominant pattern is the co-location of high transit service levels in Melbourne CBD with high e-scooter trip volume concentration.
+However, there is some evidence that e-scooters could be filling directional service gaps (e.g. orbital trips in sections with radial transit service) and that e-scooters may be competing with tram services more than train services.

-E-scooter trips to/from Rail Stations
+Identifying E-scooter Trips to/from Rail Stations

-It is not possible to identify from the4 raw data if e-scooter riders used rail as part of their trip.
-E-scooter trips associated with rail were therefore identified assuming a trip end (drop off or trip start) within 30 metres of a rail station entrance/exit.
-The 30 meter threshold was determined based on site observations at several inner Melbourne stations; arriving/departing e-scooter users were observed and tended to have trip ends within a maximum of 30 metres from the exit.
+It is not possible to directly identify from the raw data if e-scooter riders used transit as part of their trip.
+Instead, it was assumed that e-scooter trips starting or ending within 30 meters of a rail station entrance/exit were connected to transit.
+This 30-meter threshold was determined based on site observations at several inner Melbourne stations; arriving/departing e-scooter users tended to have trip ends within a maximum of 30 metres from the exit.

-This approach to defining rail related travel is certainly only an approximation; it is quite possible some e-scooter users parking within the 30 metre radius do not use rail and also that others outside the 30 metre threshold use rail.
-Nevertheless it was considered ‘reasonable’ to assume the 30 metres threshold to explore likely e-scooter rail related travel behaviour.
+This approach to defining rail related travel is certainly only an approximation; it is quite possible some e-scooter users parking within the 30-metre radius do not use rail and also that others outside the threshold use rail.
+Nevertheless, it was considered ‘reasonable’ to assume the 30 metres threshold to explore likely e-scooter rail related travel behaviour.

+For this analysis, we did not consider the distribution of trips within 30 meters of tram or bus stops.

 Rail Related E-Scooter Trip Volume and Distance

-Table 1 shows the number and types of rail related trips resulting from this analysis.
+Table 1 shows the number and types of rail-related trips resulting from this analysis.
 It also shows average e-scooter trip distances.
 This suggests that:

 Rail related e-scooter travel is between 6-7% of all e-scooter use.
 A slightly higher share of e-scooter travel to rail occurs during weekdays than weekend days.